FLO-2DKaren/FLO-2D-Tutorial-Source/source/Advanced-Lessons/Module 7.rst

 **Overview**

 In this tutorial, use QGIS and the tailings dam tool to create a tailings dam hydrograph and simulate a tailings dam failure.
+The following video covers the Data Assembly Process for a Tailings Dam Study.

+.. youtube:: z8epzv95l4k

 Required data
 -------------